rubenvalpue/AMAZECO/README.md

 **AMAZECO: Covering the Amazon with an Ecosystem Structure EBV product combining satellite and airborne lidar.**

 Amazeco aims to provide maps of Essential Biodiversity Variables (EBVs), derived from lidar remote sensing.
 The project wants to support research and decision-making on the conservation, restoration, and management of tropical forest ecosystems.
-Here, on Amazeco's Github, we are providing an R-based tutorial to produce Ecosystem Morphological Traits from airborne and satellite lidar.
+Here, on Amazeco's Github, we are going to provide an R-based tutorial to produce Ecosystem Morphological Traits from airborne and satellite lidar.

 Authors: Danilo Roberti Alves de Almeida, Carlos Alberto Silva, Eric Bastos Gorgens, Mauro de Assis, Michael Keller, Jean Ometto and Ruben Valbuena.